dmussie/weekend-react-gallery/README.md

-[] - Create GalleryList component and pass in gallery data stored in App via props [] - Iterate over GalleryList data and make GalleryItems [] - Create GalleryItem.jsx component and pass GalleryItem via props [] - Updtae GalleryList with GalleryItem component and display image [] - Swap image w/ description on click.
+[] - Create GalleryList component and pass in gallery data stored in App via props [] - Iterate over GalleryList data and make GalleryItems [] - Create GalleryItem.jsx component and pass GalleryItem via props [] - Update GalleryList with GalleryItem component and display image [] - Swap image w/ description on click.
 USE CONDITIONAL RENDERING [] - Display number of likes for each item, include like button [] - Update PUT (the like count) /gallery/like/:id